GLM-5: How to Run Locally Guide

 Recommended Settings

-Use distinct settings for different use cases.
-Recommended settings for default and multi-turn agentic use cases:
+Use distinct settings for different use cases:

 temperature = 1.0